openhie/ansible-resourcemap/README.md

 * **If you do not having the required python packages uncomment the `# - bootstrap` line in the `site.yml` file.**

 ## Vars and setup
 You will need to copy `group_vars/all.example` to `group_vars/all` then edit the variables in`group_vars/all`.
-Make sure to generate the LDAP password hash.
+Make sure to put in the correct fqdn or ip for this server.

 Also copy `hosts.example` to `hosts` and enter the ip or hostname of your server in place of the ip.